juskoa/trigger/v/vme/TRG_DBED/readme.txt

 see git log
 started work on: simpler class def. syntax:
 1. reading .partition
+OK

-2. writing .partition .pcfg .rcfg
+2. writing .partition .pcfg .rcfg seems OK:
+7.6.2012:
+a -ok
+a1 a saved as. ok
+a2 a1 saved as. ok (i.e. a1=a2 .partition and .pcfg)

 3. editing class in parted
+goals:
+class name:
+- if empty:
+   -show built-name class name in class button  OK -show empty class field in 'Class' widget    OK
+  else:
+   -show class name in class button  OK
+   -show class name field in 'Class' widget    OK